korningf/aegis-git/README.md

 # Aegis-git

-CSO-Git is a GitBash portable POSIX augmented with the MSYS2 PacMan package manager.
+Aegis-Git is a GitBash portable POSIX augmented with the MSYS2 PacMan package manager.

 ![gitbash-pacman](gitbash-pacman.png)